 Credit card transaction data is a good example of this type of data.
 However, separating the useful information from the useless information can be a daunting task.
-Once you find the useful information, you need to translate the data into something that solves real-world business problems and the issues your business is facing.
+Once you find the useful information, you need to translate the data into a data story– something that explains how to solve real-world business problems and the issues your business is facing.

 Let’s look at an example to illustrate this.
 Who doesn’t like a good illustration?
 After all, most of us loved picture books when we were kids.
 Here’s the question – can the process of transaction authorizations be improved to lower unnecessary declines using transaction analysis?
 If so, what is the marginal value of this data over the characteristics we already have.
 That’s a difficult question to answer without building a new model with the old and new (big data) characteristics to evaluate marginal contribution.
 New techniques, such as adaptive models, can use new predictive elements to build marginal value into a blended model.